jon-heard/obsidian-inline-scripts/README.md

 If you...
 - Need help with this plugin
 - Have a bug or issue to report
-- Want to share a script-file or extra-useful script
+- Want to share a shortcut-file or extra-useful shortcut
 - Want to offer feedback

 ... then visit the [discussions page](https://github.com/jon-heard/obsidian-text-expander-js/discussions).